 Companies that had 500 or fewer employees at the time the license/option was signed, but, for the purposes of this Survey, not including STARTUP COMPANIES initiated by your institution.
-See question (Q5.11).
+If a technology was licensed to an existing startup company that was formed to develop a different technology, that company should be counted as a SMALL COMPANY, not a startup company.
+See question (Q5.13).